nelhage/blog.nelhage.com/source/_posts/2015-07-17-indices-point-between-elements.markdown

-If we want to remove a single element from an array, it does seem simpler to index elements directly -- we can just name directly the index we which to eliminate.
+If we want to remove a single element from an array, it does seem simpler to index elements directly -- we can just name directly the index which we want to eliminate.

 However, if we want to adopt the more general primitive, of removing slices, (Python's `del array[x:y]`), we run into the same problem as